-Pagi is the primary Tagalog word for stingray, referring to various species in the order Myliobatiformes, including blue-spotted stingrays, eagle rays, and manta rays (though mantas are sometimes distinguished as manta or pagi na malaki).
-Pronunciation is PAH-gee—short and crisp.
+Pagi is the primary word for Stingray in Tagalog, referring to various species in the order Myliobatiformes.
+This includes blue-spotted stingrays, eagle rays, and even the massive manta ray.
+The pronunciation is PAH-gee—short and crisp.

-Stingrays have flattened bodies for efficient bottom-feeding, gills on the underside, and one or more venomous spines on the tail used for defense.
-In Philippine waters, common species include the blue-spotted fantail ray and porcupine ray, often caught in shallow coastal areas or trawled offshore.
+Stingrays have flattened bodies for efficient bottom-feeding and one or more venomous spines on the tail in Tagalog used for defense.
+In Philippine waters, common species include the blue-spotted fantail ray, often found in shallow coastal areas.
+To learn more about their biological classification, you can visit the Ocean Conservancy.

 Fascinating Facts About Pagi in the Philippines

-The Philippines is home to dozens of stingray species, thriving in coral reefs, sandy bottoms, and estuaries from Luzon to Mindanao.
-Popular spots include Donsol (Sorsogon), where pagi are abundant and featured in local cuisine, and Palawan and Cebu for diving sightings.
-Stingrays are not aggressive toward humans—stings usually happen when accidentally stepped on in shallow water.
+The Philippines is home to dozens of stingray species thriving in coral reefs and estuaries.
+Popular spots include Donsol and Palawan for sightings.
+Stingray in Tagalog safety is a priority for coastal families; stings usually happen defensively when a person accidentally steps on them in the sand.

-Here are 12 practical sentences featuring pagi, with Tagalog first and English translation second.
-These cover sightings, cooking, safety, and casual talk.
+Here are 12 practical sentences featuring the Stingray in Tagalog term, with the Tagalog first and the English translation second.

 - Ang pagi ay may matulis na tinik sa buntot nito.
 (The stingray has a sharp barb on its tail.)